Kamen Rider Hibiki: Video game

 Kamen Rider Hibiki was released by Bandai for the PlayStation 2 on December 1, 2005.
 It featured a unique cross compatibility with the Taiko no Tatsujin Tatacon controller, where the taiko-like controller could be used in the rhythm game-like sections of Hibiki.
 It was also released alongside a special edition of the Taiko no Tatsujin series which included the theme songs of the Kamen Rider Hibiki TV show ("Kagayaki" and "Shōnen yo").
-A release for the Nintendo GameCube was planned, but ultimately scrapped.
+A release for the GameCube was planned, but ultimately scrapped.

 Manga

 The S.I.C.
 Hero Saga side story for Hibiki is titled Masked Rider Hibiki: Seven Ogres (MASKED RIDER HIBIKI -SEVEN OGRES-), which is an alternate telling of the film Hibiki & The Seven Senki.
 It features the original character Kamen Rider Armed Hibiki (Sengoku Period ver.) (仮面ライダー装甲響鬼（戦国時代ver.）, Kamen Raidā Āmudo Hibiki (Sengoku Jidai ver.)).
 The Seven Ogres storyline ran in the June through September 2006 issues of Monthly Hobby Japan magazine.